Skip to docs navigation

 Measuring Electricity

 Voltage can be thought of as the potential for electrical flow.
 The higher the voltage, the higher the energy in the electrons.
 In order for electricity to flow there needs to be a voltage difference, often referred to as a gradient.
 The same is true for water.
 If water is spread out on a flat surface it has no gradient or difference so it stays put.
-If you collect the same water in a cup and then tip the cup there is a difference in water pressure and the water flows out of the cup until all the differences in water pressure even out and a flat puddle is left on the floor.
+If you collect the same water in a cup and then tip the cup, then there is a difference in water pressure and the water flows out of the cup until all the differences in water pressure even out and a flat puddle is left on the floor.

 The phone needs to be charged to keep working and the power plant needs to be “charged” to keep sending electricity to the wall receptacle to charge the phone.
 Fuel or an energy source is converted to a voltage potential at the power plant to keep everything going.
 If a higher voltage potential isn’t created then there won’t be any current flow and we will just have electricity “puddles” on the ground and now more cat videos.